-- 1.3 The domestic electricity supply market has been fully open to competition since 1 November 2007, and since June 2010 a number of suppliers have entered the domestic market.
-There are now seven active suppliers in the domestic market (including Power NI) but only 5 have significant customer numbers.
-However, whilst facing competition from other suppliers, Power NI is still dominant in this sector of the market. - 1.4 Under the terms of Power NI's licence to supply electricity, the Utility Regulator ("the Authority" or "UR") can ensure the maximum amount that Power NI can charge for electricity to domestic customers is not more than the price control allows.
+- 1.8 The domestic electricity supply market has been fully open to competition since 1 November 2007, and since June 2010 a number of suppliers have entered the domestic market.
+There are now five active suppliers in the domestic market (including Power NI).
+However, whilst facing competition from other suppliers, Power NI is still dominant in this sector of the market. - 1.9 Under the terms of Power NI's licence to supply electricity, the Utility Regulator ("the Authority" or "UR") can ensure the maximum amount that Power NI can charge for electricity to domestic customers is not more than the price control allows. - 1.10 The details of the operation of Power NI's supply price control are set out in its Licence.
+At present, Power NI's maximum allowed unit price of electricity (MSt) for customers subject to and within the scope of price control is made up of a number of components: